The Cave of the Sleeping Sharks (La Cueva de los Tiburones Dormidos), Isla Mujeres

 The Dive

 Sadly, it is not common to see sharks in the cave now.
-Overfishing has taken its toll and the shark population is struggling to return.
-Fortunately, there is an obvious increase in shark sightings lately, as eco-tourism is superseding much of the fishing industry around the island and much is being done for their protection but it is a long and slow process.
+Overfishing has taken its toll, and the shark population is struggling to return.
+Fortunately, there has been a noticeable increase in shark sightings lately, as eco-tourism is superseding much of the fishing industry around the island, and much is being done for their protection.
+Still, it is a long and slow process.

-It is a popular site for divers but many are disappointed when they do not get to see any sharks.
-The dive is still amazing but it is not recommended for inexperienced divers.
+It is a popular site for divers, but many are disappointed when they do not see any sharks.
+The dive is still incredible but not recommended for inexperienced divers.

 Depth